skulpt/skulpt/functions.rst

 argument --- ``toSquare`` --- has nothing to do with the name of the formal parameter
 --- ``x``.
 It is as if  ``x = toSquare`` is executed when ``square`` is called.
-It doesn't matter what the value was named in the caller, in ``square`` it's name is ``x``.
-You can see this very clearly in codelens, where the global variables, and the local variables for the square function are in separate boxes.
+It doesn't matter what the value was named in the caller.
+In ``square``, it's name is ``x``.
+You can see this very clearly in codelens, where the global variables and the local variables for the square function are in separate boxes.

 As you step through the example in codelens notice that the **return** statement not only causes the function to return a value, but it also returns the flow of control back to the place in the program where the function call was made.

-Here's another important thing to notice as you step through this codelens demonstration.
-Codelens boldfaces the line numbers that it has executed.
-When you first start running this codelens demonstration you will notice that line 1 is bolded.
-The next line to be bolded is line 5.
-Why is this?
-Because function definition is not the same as function execution.
-Lines 2 and 3 will not be bolded until the function is called on line 6.

 .. codelens:: ch04_clsquare